tstibbs/geo-bagging/README.md

 ## Licence

-Please see [here](Licences.md) for important information regarding the licence of this project.
+The _code_ of this project is licenced under AGPL, but please see [here](Licences.md) for important information regarding the licence of other parts of this project.

+## Contributing

+PRs are very welcome, but for any big changes please open an issue to discuss first.